How ObamaCare Works For You, Your Family and Your Business

 Over 87% of Americans who already have insurance won’t have to do anything in regards to ObamaCare, but they will be able to enjoy most of ObamaCare’s new benefits, rights and protections.

-The following video contains How ObamaCare Works in 2014:
+The following video contains How ObamaCare Works in 2014 and beyond:

 When Does ObamaCare Start?

-ObamaCare was signed into law in March of 2010, requires you to have insurance by 2014, expands Medicaid in 2014, and requires large employers to insure full-time workers by 2016.
-Open enrollment in ObamaCare's marketplace ended March 31st, 2014.
-The next open enrollment starts November 15th, 2014.
-If you missed the deadline you may still be eligible for a special enrollment period.
+ObamaCare was signed into law in March of 2010, required you to have insurance by 2014, expanded Medicaid in 2014, and requires large employers to insure full-time workers by 2016.
+Open enrollment in ObamaCare’s marketplace started November 15th, 2014 and ends February 15th, 2014.
+If you miss open enrollment you won’t be able to obtain coverage unless you qualify for a special enrollment period.

 When Can I Sign Up For ObamaCare?

-Open enrollment started October 1st, 2013 and ran until March 31st, 2014.
-Open enrollment for 2015 starts November 15th, 2014.
+Open enrollment for 2015 starts November 15th, 2014 and ends February 15th, 2014.
+You must obtain coverage during the annual open enrollment period.
 Moving forward if you sign up for coverage in the first half of the month your insurance will start on the 1st of the next month after you pay your premium.
-If you sign up during the second half of the month your coverage won't start until the second month.
+If you sign up during the second half of the month your coverage won’t start until the second month.